andrewbenington/OpenHome/README.md

 All PKM formats from Generations I-IX are currently supported, including from Pokémon Colosseum and Pokémon XD.
-All game save files from Generations I-IX are supported, except for Pokémon Lets Go Pikachu/Eevee and the Japanese versions of Pokémon Red/Green/Blue/Yellow.
-Support for Let's Go will come at some point in the future.
+All game save files from Generations I-IX are supported, except for the Japanese versions of Pokémon Red/Green/Blue/Yellow and the Japanese versions of Pokémon Gold/Silver/Crystal.

 ### Supported PKM import formats